Agoric/safe-modules/docs/safe-modules.md

-# Safe JavaScript Modules
+# Safe JavaScript Modules<a id="safe-modules"></a>

 Written by Mark S. Miller, Darya Melicher, Kate Sills, and JF Paradis in December 2018

-Introduction
+Introduction<a id="introduction"></a>
 ============

 Recently, the [event-stream incident](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident) demonstrated that current JavaScript module systems leave application developers widely vulnerable to malicious attacks.
 This proposal outlines a JavaScript module loader that is significantly safer, to the point of preventing similar malicious attacks entirely.

 The goal of this proposal is enforce the [Principle of Least Authority (POLA)](https://agoric.com/references/#pola) on all imported modules, meaning that the modules should only be given the authority that they need to accomplish their tasks and no more.
 To accomplish this goal, we must have the ability to isolate modules from each other as well as the ability to cut off access to powerful resources such as the file system or network by default.

 [Realms](https://github.com/tc39/proposal-realms), an ECMAScript proposal currently at Stage 2, was proposed by some of us as a necessary tool to enforce the principle of least authority.
 The Realm API enables the creation of distinct global environments.
-This global environment, called a realm, has its own global object, copy of the standard library, and primordials.
+This global environment, called a realm, has its own global object, copy of the standard library, and primordials[1].
 A realm can contain many co-existing featherweight compartments.
 However, with Realms alone, these compartments do not provide genuine protection from each other.

 To that end, we built [Secure EcmaScript (SES)](https://github.com/agoric/ses) on top of Realms.
 SES hardens the root realm such that these compartments are genuine protection domains.
 Each compartment shares its root realm's primordials but has its own global object, global scope, and named evaluators (the eval function and the Function constructor), which evaluate code in that compartment's global scope.
 With SES, we successfully achieve the isolation of code execution.

 However, while Realms and SES provide security, they do not yet incorporate a module system that easily allows for code reuse.
 This document outlines a plan for a module system that is easy to use and secure enough to prevent incidents like the event-stream exploit.

-Problems with Current JavaScript Modules
+Problems with Current JavaScript Modules<a id="problems"></a>
 ========================================

 Prior to the ES module system, linking various libraries could only be achieved by mutation and lookup in the global scope.
-For example, libraries such as jQuery were imported by loading a script file that would add a property (such as $) to window.
+For example, libraries such as jQuery were imported by loading a script file that would add a property (such as `$`) to `window`.
 Mutating the global scope in this way was accident-prone and unable to scale to multiple layers of dependencies.
 To address this problem, two module systems emerged for JavaScript: Common JS and the EcmaScript module system.

 The Common JS module system (CJS) emerged from efforts to run JavaScript on the server side and became the module system used by Node.js.
 Because CJS modules could not be used in the browser, other module systems emerged, including the standard EcmaScript module system (ESM), which enables static linkage analysis and is now available on all platforms.
-In the meantime, CJS modules became sufficiently common that host independent CJS modules are now supported on all platforms, sometimes through "packers," code that transforms a collection of CJS and ESM modules into standard scripts.
+In the meantime, CJS modules became sufficiently common that host independent CJS modules are now supported on all platforms, sometimes through "bundlers," code that transforms a collection of CJS and ESM modules into standard scripts.

 Both CJS and ESM have become entrenched to the point that any realistic module system for JavaScript must accommodate their co-existence, even though standards documents only acknowledge the existence of ESM.
-Collections of both kinds of modules are delivered in packages, often distributed through npm or similar systems.
-For npm and some others, a package comes with a manifest, named package.json.
+Collections of both kinds of modules are delivered in `packages`, often distributed through npm or similar systems.
+For npm and some others, a package comes with a manifest, named `package.json`.
 There is now a massive legacy of useful packages.
 Systems are now built by linking together many modules written by many different parties into a single program.
 Often, this goes well, creating programs of great functionality by composing together the functionality expressed by this great number of modules.

 However, even though an application can be divided into small units of independent and reusable code, nothing was done to protect these modules from each other.
 Currently modules can interfere with other modules, either unintentionally (as in the case of accidental tampering) or intentionally, as in the case of malicious code.
 In both cases, such interference limits the scale of systems we can compose reliably.
 We must find ways to use modules and compose them together, so that they can cooperate as we intend when things go well, but limit the damage when things go badly.